-Hampton Hill Mining NL (Hampton Hill or the Company) is an Australian company listed on the Australian Securities Exchange (ASX).
+Hampton Hill Mining NL (Hampton Hill or the Company) is a public company, incorporated and domiciled in Australia.
 The registered office and principal place of business of the Company is Level 2, 9 Havelock Street, West Perth, Western Australia.

-The Directors of the Company present their report on the Company for the year ended 30 June 2021.
+The Directors of the Company present their report on the Company for the year ended 30 June 2022.